ld4l-labs/Vitro/api/src/main/java/edu/cornell/mannlib/vitro/webapp/edit/n3editing/configuration/configutils/Configurable Custom Forms.md

 The pattern of triples in the Dynamic N3 component is less flexible than in the Required N3 or Optional N3 components.
 Each string value must contain a single triple with subject, predicate, object, and a terminating period.

+A form may not contain more than one Dynamic N3 component.

 | name | description |
 |----|----|
 | `@id` | Required.
 Must be unique within the configuration.